 CRL provides a program that equips and develops Catholic lay leaders in rural communities who are able to lead small groups through the Holy Scriptures, Papal Encyclicals and the Catechism.
 The goal of this program is to revitalize the faith of Catholics in rural America in the spirit of the New Evangelization and Saint John Paul II’s Apostolic Exhortation, The Lay Members of Christ’s Faithful People (Christifideles Laici), which highlights the role and calling of the laity in the Church.
 The outcome of this program is more Catholic lay leaders in rural communities who are able to lead small groups through Catholic social teaching, putting their faith in action through service, and transforming their communities.

 Following the input and advice from rural priests, bishops, adult faith formation directors and seminarians, CRL initiated the program in the Diocese of Winona, MN in 2011 with approximately 22 participants in the program.
 “The program certainly supported what I was trying to do in the parishes in terms of adult faith formation,” said Fr.
-Timothy Hall, pastor of the St. Adrian parish cluster in Adrian, Minn.
+Timothy Hall, former pastor of the St. Adrian parish cluster in Adrian, Minn.
 “The program bridges the gap between Scriptures and the Church’s teachings.
 I wouldn’t change a thing in terms of content.”

 For more information about bringing this program to your diocese and parish, please email Jim Ennis.